afsc-gap-products/gap_public_data/README.md

 compiled and approved annually after each summer survey season.
 The data from previous years are unlikely to change substantially once published.

-These data are non-zero (presence) observations from surveys conducted on fishing vessels.
+These data are zero-filled (presence and absence) observations from surveys conducted on fishing vessels.
 These surveys monitor trends in distribution and abundance of groundfish, crab, and bottom-dwelling species in Alaska’s marine ecosystems.
 These data include estimates of catch-per-unit-effort (CPUE) for most identified species at a standard set of stations.
 Some survey data are excluded, such as non-standard stations, surveys completed in earlier years using different/non-standard gear, and special tows and non-standard data collections.

 Though not included in the public data, these surveys also collect oceanographic and environmental data, and biological data such as